solana-foundation/solana-improvement-documents/proposals/0106-paritioned-epoch-rewards-pda.md

 ## Detailed Design

-When partitioned rewards are calculated in the runtime (currently during the first block of the epoch), the runtime should populate a PDA that stores the partition data needed to recreate the hasher that returns the partition index for any address.
+When partitioned rewards are calculated in the runtime (currently in the first block of the epoch when new-epoch operations -- like feature activations and leader schedule generation -- are processed), the runtime should populate a PDA that stores the partition data needed to recreate the hasher that returns the partition index for any address.
 This data comprises: the number of partitions, the parent blockhash, and the hasher kind.
 More specifically:

 ```rust
 // Version wrapper to allow future updates